mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 The first step toward a healthy relationship with your apps is deciding what you want out of them and what you have to invest to get it.
 You'll probably find that you can retain the important benefits from your apps while investing substantially less time and attention.

-## Schedule time for email, texts, and social media

-If you've taken some time to reflect on what you want from social media, hopefully your conclusion is not, "Email and social media are my taskmasters, so I must check in with them every 15 minutes to retrieve my next assignment."
-No, once you decide what you want from those tools and how much time you need to invest to get that benefit, schedule it.

-The first day I tried scheduling my social media time, I felt a desperate craving all day to check Facebook.
-By evening, I felt like I'd been fasting all day and was waiting to eat an entire birthday cake.
-Finally, 9pm arrived, so I opened Facebook, and... nothing.

-After scrolling through my feed for two or three minutes, I couldn't believe how boring Facebook was.
-I was so used to the habit of checking my feed that I never realized the satisfaction came from the ritual itself rather than anything fascinating about Facebook.

-Once I realized that social media isn't as exciting as it seemed in my head, it became much easier to resist its temptations.
-My current habit is to check social media once per day right after dinner.
-I limit myself to half an hour combined for Reddit, Twitter, and Facebook.

 ## "What's the harm in checking email and social media during idle times?"

 For a long time, I thought I was managing my email and social media well.
-I wasn't one of those people that kept their inbox open all day or let notifications pop up on my screen every time I got a new email or Facebook like.
-But, when I was waiting for a slow webpage to load or a two-minute test to complete, why not check my email or Twitter instead of sitting there being, bored?
+I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time I got a new email or Facebook like.
+But... when I was waiting for a slow webpage to load or a two-minute test to complete, why not check my email or Twitter instead of sitting there being, bored?

 The first problem is that the scenario is a fantasy.
 If I checked Twitter while I waited for a two-minute process to finish, it would take me at least 15 minutes to return to my original task.

 The second problem is something I'd never heard of until last year: [attention residue](https://www.sciencedirect.com/science/article/abs/pii/S0749597809000399).
-I learned about it in [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
+I learned about it from the book [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
 When you shift focus, there's a "residue" from the previous task that occupies your mind and decreases performance on your new activity.
-When you check email and then go back to your job, your mind is still processing the emails you read, and it distracts you even if you're not conscious of it.
+When you check email and then go back to your job, your mind is still processing the new emails, and it distracts you even if you're not conscious of it.

 The last problem is that if you check social media any time you feel a twinge of boredom, you train your brain to expect constant stimulation. **It's okay to be bored!** Boredom is a skill.
 The more you can tolerate boredom when you're doing nothing, the easier it is to rest in deep thought when you're facing a difficult challenge.